 Kanazawa.
 Morning walk to include Terajima Kurando’s house, the geisha quarter with its charming latticed wooden houses, a gold leaf museum and the Utatsu Shrine.
 The rest of the day is free for exploration of the market or the Prefectural Museum to see the Kutani pottery for which Kanazawa is famous.

 Takayama, Matsue.
 An early morning walk along the Miyagawa river to visit the market and nearby temples before driving to Nagoya Airport.
-Fly to Izumo (Japan Airlines in 2020, or Fuji Dream Airlines in 2021), arriving mid-afternoon.
+Fly to Izumo (Fuji Dream Airlines), arriving mid-afternoon.
 First of two nights at Matsue, beside Lake Shinji, in an onsen hotel.
 Onsen are natural hot springs and onsen bathing (optional) is a much-loved Japanese form of relaxation.
-First of two nights in Matsue.

 Izumo, Matsue.
 Ancient myths about the origin of Japan tell of Izumo and the Izumo Taisha, dating back before the Heian period, as well as the Kamosu and Yaegaki Shrines, which are all dedicated to early gods.
 Matsue Castle (25 miles from Izumo) is one of the few remaining medieval castles.
 Lafcadio Hearn, a Victorian writer on Japan, lived in Matsue in 1891 and met his wife Koizumi Setsu there.
 His home gives a flavour of his life.